cayblood/saltaires/jekyll-site/join.md

 #### Fees

-BHS Membership: $120 annually. $10 enrollment fee for new members.
+BHS Membership (society, district, and chapter dues): $177 annually. $10 enrollment fee for new members.
 Special rates available for youth (25 and under) and seniors (70+ AND 10 years society membership)

 Uniform: